kronoslang/kronos/readme.md

 This is a mirror of the original repository, hosted on Sourcehut: https://hg.sr.ht/~vnorilo/kronos.

-In this Github repository some minor fixes are pushed to make building Kronos easier.
+This Github repository contains some minor fixes to make building Kronos easier.

 Please visit the main web page of the project at [kronoslang.io](https://kronoslang.io)